 7 Tips for Dealing With Difficult Patients

 Every occupation has its challenges, and nursing is no exception.
 One of the biggest recurring issues is dealing with difficult patients.
-What’s considered “difficult” exists on a spectrum: Issues can run from patients who are repeatedly admitted for a diagnosis rooted in lifestyle factors, or an outright physically combative patient.
+What’s considered “difficult” exists on a spectrum: Issues can run from patients who are repeatedly admitted for a diagnosis rooted in lifestyle factors, to those in correctional facilities, or outright physically combative patients instigating violence against nurses.

 Thankfully, you have tools to navigate these stressful situations.
 Our seven tips can help you regardless of what you’re facing.

 1. Have Empathy for the Patient and Yourself

 Take into account their fear and frustration on top of everything else that could be going on in their lives.
 People aren’t always intentionally nasty, but rather acting out because they’re feeling overwhelmed.